1300 307 576 Call now Request a callback

 Lifecycle

-• Only last 2-5 weeks.
+• Only lasts 2-5 weeks.

 • Eggs are inserted into the excrement of large animals (especially grazing animals).